SECUESVAC Operational Group: Optimization of carbon sequestration in agricultural soils associated with beef production

 - Project website GO SECUESVAC

-This project primarily addresses two key needs: the beef sector's response to social and political pressure to develop its own strategy, complementary to that required by government agencies, to contribute to climate change mitigation.
-The need to maintain and conserve the environment and the activity in which beef production takes place in rural areas.
+This project primarily addresses two key needs: the beef sector's response to social and political pressure to develop its own strategy, complementary to that required by government agencies, to contribute to climate change mitigation; and the need to maintain and conserve the environment and activities associated with beef production in rural areas.
 This activity also provides a wide range of ecosystem services in our region.

 - Block 2.
-Analysis of the two main Soil Organic Carbon sampling protocols in Europe to extract the strengths of each methodology for consideration in the harmonized protocol to be developed.
-Training of members on the sampling protocol.
-Sampling conducted on all participating farms.
+Analysis of the two main soil organic carbon sampling protocols in Europe to identify the strengths of each methodology for consideration in the harmonized protocol to be developed.
+Training of members on the sampling protocol used.
+Sampling carried out on all participating farms.

 - Block 3.
-Laboratory analysis of soils, obtaining carbon content (SOC) (tC/ha) by group/system.
-Statistical analysis of the results and obtaining average data by type.
+Laboratory analysis of soils, obtaining carbon content, SOC (tC/ha), by group/standardized system.
+Statistical analysis of the results and obtaining average data by typologies.

 - Block 4.
-Identification of the best techniques associated with optimizing carbon sequestration using all the information obtained to date.
-Development of best-practice guides for increasing carbon sequestration.
+Identification of the best techniques associated with optimizing carbon sequestration using all the information obtained so far.
+Development of best practice guides to increase carbon retention.

 - Block 5.
-Design and development of a free tool for the beef sector, comprising two modules: a specific module for the analysis of ex-ante carbon sequestration in relation to soil organic carbon (SOC, tC/ha), and another module in which users can learn about the Best Available Techniques (BAT) available to the beef sector.
-The objective of this activity is to estimate, after implementation, the reduction in GHG emissions and their impact in terms of carbon sequestration.
+Design and development of a free tool for the beef cattle sector, comprising two modules: a specific module for analyzing ex-ante carbon sequestration in relation to soil organic carbon content (SOC, tC/ha), and another module that allows users to learn about the Best Available Techniques (BAT) available to the beef cattle sector.
+The objective of this activity is to estimate, after implementation, the reduction in GHG emissions and its impact in terms of carbon sequestration.

 - Block 6.
-Development of the app to obtain soil information.
-Once validated, the app will be implemented on farms and companies in the sector, thereby recruiting new users.
-Finally, the results will be presented.
+Development of the application to obtain soil information.
+Once validated, the app will be implemented in farms and companies in the sector, thus incorporating new users.
+Finally, the results obtained will be presented.

 The planet is being affected by an increase in greenhouse gas concentrations in the atmosphere due to anthropogenic emissions.
-There is a global awareness of the need to act to limit this rate of progress and reduce these concentrations.
-At the international level, the 1979 World Climate Conference warned of this need, which was concretized in 1990 with the Intergovernmental Panel on Climate Change (IPCC) Assessment of the State of the Global Climate.
-In 2015, at COP21 in Paris, the Parties reached a binding agreement to combat climate change and accelerate and intensify the actions and investments necessary for a sustainable, low-carbon future.
+There is a global awareness of the need to act to limit this rate of increase and reduce these concentrations.
+At the international level, the 1979 World Climate Conference has been warning of this need, which was further solidified in 1990 with the Intergovernmental Panel on Climate Change (IPCC) Assessment Report on the State of the Global Climate.
+In 2015, at COP21 in Paris, the Parties reached a binding agreement to combat climate change and accelerate and intensify the actions and investments needed for a sustainable, low-carbon future.

-The 2030 Agenda also addresses environmental issues and proposes, among its Sustainable Development Goals, adopting measures to combat climate change by reducing greenhouse gas emissions across all sectors.
+The 2030 Agenda also addresses environmental problems, and among its Sustainable Development Goals, it proposes measures to combat climate change by reducing greenhouse gas emissions in all sectors.
 The FAO is already working on assessing soils as sources and sinks of carbon.
-In 2023, they developed the first Global Soil Carbon Assessment for Grasslands.
-There is a European policy requiring countries to make progress in reducing emissions and sequestering carbon.
+In 2023, they developed the first global assessment of soil carbon in grasslands.
+There is a European policy that requires countries to make progress in reducing emissions and sequestering carbon.

-Highlighted in this goal is the commitment to increase the absorption of 310 million tons of CO2 equivalent by 2030.
-According to the 2021 inventories, beef cattle generate 3.57% of GHG emissions (MITECO; 2023).
-The inventory values consider only emissions associated with enteric fermentation and manure management.
-However, they do not assess carbon sequestration.
+Key to this objective is the commitment to increase the absorption of 310 million tons of CO2 equivalent by 2030.
+According to the 2021 inventories, beef cattle generate 3.57% of greenhouse gas emissions (MITECO; 2023).
+These inventory figures only consider emissions associated with enteric fermentation and manure management.
+However, they do not account for carbon sequestration.

-Determine the carbon sequestration capacity of pastures, soils, and crops associated with beef production, in order to optimize carbon sequestration, identifying good management practices, and developing a decision-support tool to quantify their carbon footprint and the sequestration potential of their farms.
+To determine the carbon sequestration capacity of pastures, soils and crops associated with beef production, in order to optimize carbon sequestration, identifying good management practices and developing a decision support tool to quantify their carbon footprint and the sequestration potential of their farms.

-- Outcome 1.
-Characterization of beef farms.
+- Result 1.
+Characterization of beef cattle farms.
 A list of the selected farms will be compiled, and information will be collected from them using a questionnaire.
-The information obtained will be compiled into a database.
-The sector will have access to information relevant to its manure management.
+The information obtained will be integrated into a database.
+The sector will then have access to representative information on its manure management practices.

 - Outcome 2.
-Harmonization of the soil sampling protocol and implementation of sampling by partners.
-An updated protocol will be generated, adapted to the characteristics of Spanish farms.
-Farmers will acquire new knowledge and will be able to promote these practices to publicize their benefits.
+Harmonization of the soil sampling protocol and implementation of sampling by the partners.
+An updated protocol, adapted to the characteristics of Spanish farms, will be generated.
+Livestock farmers will acquire new knowledge and will be able to promote these practices to raise awareness of their benefits.

-- Outcome 3.
-Analysis of organic carbon content and determination of a representative sequestration value by type.
-Participants will receive a report on the results obtained, and this information will be used to conduct a statistical analysis to obtain representative data by type of operation, providing a generic estimate for the sector.
+- Result 3.
+Analysis of organic carbon content and determination of a representative sequestration value by farm type.
+Participants will receive a report of the results obtained, and this information will be used to perform a statistical analysis to obtain a representative data point for each farm type, of a generic nature for the sector.

 - Outcome 4.
 Identify the most appropriate management practices to maximize carbon sequestration in pastures and manure application.
-Good practice guides will be developed for all livestock farmers and industry professionals, enabling them to maximize carbon sequestration.
+Good practice guides will be developed for all livestock farmers and professionals in the sector, enabling them to maximize carbon sequestration.

 - Outcome 5.
 Design and development of a carbon footprint and sequestration calculation tool using a Life Cycle Assessment approach.
-Livestock farmers will have access to quantitative data on the carbon footprint associated with their type of crop and will also be able to understand the sequestration capacity of their soils.
+Livestock farmers will have access to quantitative data on the carbon footprint associated with their type of livestock, and will also be able to determine the carbon sequestration capacity of their soils.

-- Outcome 6.
+- Result 6.
 Implementation, validation, and improvement of the tool for obtaining information on soils associated with beef cattle farming.
-The tool will incorporate an ex-ante SOC calculation module and the incorporation of BATs to improve its carbon footprint and carbon sequestration results, thus potentially reducing its carbon emissions into the atmosphere.
+A module for calculating ex-ante soil organic carbon (SOC) and incorporating best-in-class data (BIT) will be added to the tool to improve its carbon footprint and carbon sequestration results, thus enabling a reduction in carbon emissions.

-- Outcome 7.
+- Result 7.
 Implementation of the app in the sector.
-New users recruited.
-The goal of the entire project is to provide the sector with a highly useful tool that allows it to accurately measure its emissions and carbon sequestration capacity, thereby meeting the shared goal of reducing greenhouse gas emissions.
+Incorporation of new users.
+The overall aim of the project is to provide the sector with a highly useful tool to accurately measure its emissions and carbon sequestration capacity, thus fulfilling the common goal of reducing greenhouse gas emissions.

 - Postal address: AVENIDA PIO XII, 6 - 3º, 28016, MADRID